25 Dos and Don’ts of Ignoring Your Spouse During Separation

 10. Take care of yourself

-One of the important things you can do for yourself when ignoring your spouse during separation is personal care.
+One of the most important things you can do for yourself when ignoring your spouse during separation is personal care.
 You don’t have to look like you’re in trouble.
 This phase is difficult and overwhelming, but you can’t let it weigh you down.

 11. Make the best of your me-time

 Being with someone for a long time can sometimes make you forget your personality.
-Now is the time to revert to who you are.
+Now is the time to revert back to who you are.
 Revisit your hobbies and reevaluate your life.
 Reconnect back to the things that matter most to you and enjoy them without holding back.

 12. Don’t focus solely on ignoring your spouse during separation